 The Strike at Greene Brothers

 This is one of the locomotives that the Greene Brothers Lumber Co. in Elizabethtown, N.C., used to haul logs to its mill in the 1950s.
-The train, a Vulcan #3195, was built by Vulcan Foundry Limited, a venerable English maker of locomotives that was founded in 1832.
+The train, a Vulcan #3915, was built at Vulcan Iron Works at Wilkes-Barre, Penn.

 In 1947, Greene Bros. was the site of a long strike and a bloody repression of timber and sawmill workers that had formed a labor union as part of the CIO’s “Operation Dixie” labor organizing campaign in eastern N.C.